radanalyticsio/spark-operator/README.md

 # Quick Start
-Start the local cluster (you can skip this step, if you an OpenShift cluster already running):
+Start the local cluster (you can skip this step, if you have an OpenShift cluster already running):
 ```bash
 oc cluster up
 ```